ACNE SCAR TREATMENT SINGAPORE

 • Bruising may occur with injectables (subcision, Rejuran S) and usually settles within a week.

-Sun protection (SPF 50) is non-negotiable for the duration of the protocol course.
-PIH is the most common avoidable complication on Asian skin, so conservative fluence + strict sun avoidance for 4 weeks post-Pico is part of the protocol.
+Sun protection (SPF 50) is strongly advised for the duration of the protocol course.
+PIH is a key risk on Asian skin, so conservative fluence and strict sun avoidance for 4 weeks post-Pico are part of the discussion.

 Aftercare across acne scar protocols